toolbox4minecraft/amidst/README.md

 ## What is Amidstest?

-Amidstest is Amidst converted to support [Minetest](https://www.minetest.net/) — a completely free and open implementation of Minecraft.
+Amidstest is Amidst converted to support [Minetest](https://www.minetest.net/) — a completely free and open implementation of Minecraft, and a mod paradise.

 Amidstest is a tool to display a map of a world (either Minetest or Minecraft), without actually creating it.